gmaccario/gmaccario/README.md

 ### Hi!
 I am Giuseppe Maccario aka [gmaccario](https://github.com/gmaccario)

-#### I'm a Software Developer and I live in Amsterdam (NL).
+#### I'm a Software Developer, and I live in Amsterdam (NL).

-My web development roots are in pure code: PHP and Python 🐍, HTML, Javascript, CSS, and MySQL.
+My web development roots are in pure code: PHP🐘 and Python 🐍, HTML, Javascript, CSS, and MySQL.

 What I do:
 - I am currently working on Laravel projects